A Life (so far) in 9 Songs

 After 11 months living in Ithaca, New York, Holly and I moved to Raleigh, North Carolina.
 After a week in that neck of the woods a year prior, it had good vibes for us.
 Raleigh also had jobs, so we thought.
 It was after all Money Magazine's best place to live in 1994.

 Simple Pleasures, for some reason, also pulsed with music.
 The Triangle, as it is called, had a thriving music scene.
 In fact, a couple of that music scene's musical giants worked there for a time, namely at Simple Pleasures' warehouse during Christmas season to earn some spending cash while record labels withheld funds.
 (The music business is a ruthless one, I quickly discovered.)
-I worked at the warehouse extra hours at the warehouse.
+I worked extra hours at the warehouse during Christmas season.
 Sara Bell and Dana Kletter, part of the influential band Dish, would serve as disc jockey while doing the menial work at the warehouse, introducing me to some incredible music.
 Some of the music they introduced to me remain among my favorites, such as The Jayhawks, Vic Chestnut, Lucinda Williams, Gram Parsons.
 They also introduced me to 70's Stevie Wonder!
 Of course, I knew about mid-80's Stevie ("I Just Called to Say..."), but 70's Stevie was altogether different!

 I also worked alongside a music lover who became a dear friend.
 Gary Brown, a chef in the cafe, had one of the best vinyl collections I'd come across.
 And this was in the mid-90's when vinyl wasn't as cool as it is now.
 He certainly had 70's Stevie in his mix!
 As well as some iconic and rare Jazz records he inherited from his pops.
 Gary exudes music!